Erebot/Erebot/docs/src/Contribute.rst

 Translations
 ------------

-The project uses the `Transifex service`_ to manage translations.
+The project uses the `Transifex service <https://www.transifex.net/>`__ to manage translations.
-All submissions or patches to translations should be submitted through `Erebot's project page on Transifex`_.
+All submissions or patches to translations must be submitted through `Erebot's project page on Transifex <https://www.transifex.net/projects/p/Erebot/>`_.

 To submit a new translation or a patch for an already existing translation, you will need a Transifex account.
 Then, apply for one of the translation teams